What is Digital Pedagogy?

 Before embarking on any kind of digital pedagogy endeavor, it’s important for an instructor to ask oneself, “Why?”
 Is there a way that working digitally will elevate or increase the learning outcomes?
 Will digital pedagogy foster experimentation and deeper critical thinking?
 If the answer is yes or maybe consider the following:

 - Talk to your subject librarian or the Digital Scholarship Librarian for instruction, MelanieHubbard.

-- Take a look at this Digital Pedagogy Guide, which provides tips on curriculum design as well as addresses issues ranging from accessibility to grading.
+- See the DS Handbook Digital Pedagogy section, which provides tips on curriculum design as well as addresses issues ranging from accessibility to grading.

 - Explore examples to learn more about the possibilities. (see below)

 If the answer is, no, incorporating digital pedagogy into the curriculum might not be the best approach, as it could make the work more complicated than it needs to be for both the students and for the instructor.
 This says nothing of the assignment or project except that a digital pedagogy approach was not fitting.
 In the end, it’s not about digital or analog, it’s all about what advances teaching, learning, and scholarship.